kayo-alves/assync-sistemas-distribuidos/README.md

 <h1> Distributed Systems</h1>
-Repository used to practice and learning distributed systems concepts at college
+Repository used to practice and learning distributed systems' concepts at college